-Enacted July 1, 2004, the California Online Privacy Protection Act [“CoPPA”] is the definitive law governing the collection of personally identifiable information from California residents by online businesses.
+Enacted July 1, 2004, the California Online Privacy Protection Act [“CalOPPA”] is the definitive law governing the collection of personally identifiable information from California residents by online businesses.
 Compliance with the law is a multi-step process.

+California privacy laws are infamous.
+The state passes them regularly, each with a slightly different problem in mind.
 The purpose of CalOPPA is to require online businesses to disclose certain information collection practices to consumers.
 In theory, consumers will take the information into account when deciding whether to continue using the site they are visiting.
 In reality, very few people read privacy policies, but companies must still comply with the law.
 To meet this duty, the online platform must:

 - Identify the categories of personally identifiable information the operator collects through the website about individuals who visit the site and the third persons or entities with whom the operator may share the information;